qhdwight/apcs/LogicPuzzle/README.txt

 --------

 I started out by copying the code from the main function provided and seeing what was incorrect.
-I then made all of the classes to satisfy the error messages, all though the code ran, it did not do anything meaningful.
+I then made all of the classes to satisfy the error messages, but all though the code ran, it did not do anything meaningful.
 So, I made the classes work, starting with the logical sentence class.
 This is the basis of all the other classes, so then I worked on negation and some of the other operators.